 Whilst the need for efficient in-store technology is becoming a necessity, the deployment of this should be carefully aligned with staff skillsets and overall business strategy.

-Technologies need to help assist the current customer experience and make the employees lives easier rather than cause additional issues on top of what many may seem as a long process.
+Technologies need to help assist the current customer experience and make their employees lives easier rather than cause additional issues on top of what many may seem as a long process.
 With customer expectations at an all-time high, retailers need to ensure that they create memorable experiences for customers while at the same time ensuring that staff are able to manage expectations through the use of new technologies.

-Instore technologies range from various types of tools, such as cash registers to interactive signage with extra information for customers.
-Our customer experience management platform for example assists the customer journey creating a better organised and personalised service for retailers by enabling them to increase conversions and footfall through our virtual queue management, appointment and event booking and click and collect solutions.
+In-store technologies range from various types of tools, such as cash registers to interactive signage with extra information for customers.
+Our customer experience management platform for example assists the customer journey creating a better organised and personalised service for retailers by enabling them to increase conversions and footfall through our virtual queue management software, appointment booking software, event management software and click and collect check-in software.

 Helping to bridge the gap between employees and consumers